CJNE/pymyenergi/README.md

 # pymyenergi

-An async python library for myenergi API
+An async Python library for myenergi API

 This is a very early release, things are changing rapidly so use at your own risk!